tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 ##  Handshake Message Fragmentation and Reassembly

-Each DTLS message MUST fit within a single transport layer datagram.
+Each DTLS record MUST fit within a single transport layer datagram.
 However, handshake messages are potentially bigger than the maximum record size.
 Therefore, DTLS provides a mechanism for fragmenting a handshake message over a